cdminigun/cloudandbigdatalab.github.io/_chameleon/docker/machine-compose-swarm.md

 ---
+title: Machine, Compose, and Swarm
 ---

-# Docker 2 - Machine, Compose, and Swarm
+# Docker -  Machine, Compose, and Swarm

 **Because of incompatibilities, part of this tutorial uses Rackspace instead of Chameleon.
 See the [Machine](#machine) section for details.**